google/mangle/docs/provenance.md

 ## Scope and limits

+Two modes are available.

-This is **simple provenance** — a post-hoc explainer that backward-chains against the final fact store.
-It handles:
+**Simple provenance** (`-mode=simple`, default) is a post-hoc explainer that backward-chains against the final fact store.
+No engine changes, no per-derivation cost — you pay only when you ask for provenance.
+It
+handles:

 - positive Datalog (rules whose body consists of atoms),
 - equality (`=`) and inequality (`!=`) premises,